kowongh/grioCodeChallenge/README.md

 37.786630, -122.398270

 -
 The app was created with one ViewController which has two main views.
-The first view contains two input textFields and button, and the second view is a tableView for storing locations.
+The first view contains two input textFields and a button, and the second view is a tableView for storing locations.
 I chose to work with CGPoints, because it seemed easier to work with instead of small two-index arrays and there was already built-in UIKit support for the containsPoint method.

 In the "readFile" method, I parsed through the GeoJSON data by casting it to an NSDictionary.